AdityaKumar06/My-3d-Portfolio-Showcase/README.md

 ## 📂 Project Structure

+my-project/           # Root folder
-├── index.html          # Main entry point
+├── index.html         # Main HTML file
-├── style.css           # All styling + 3D effects
+├── style.css          # CSS file in root
-├── script.js           # GSAP + Locomotive logic
+├── script.js          # JavaScript file in root
-├── images/             # Assets, textures, screenshots (optional) └── README.md
+├── images/            # Folder for images
+│   └── ...            # Your image files
+└── README.md          # Project description for GitHub

 ⭐ Show some love
 If you like this project, feel free to ⭐ star the repo or fork it for your own portfolio!